 The flag of Norfolk was registered on September 11th 2014 as a traditional county flag, following a campaign by Norfolk native Dominic Victor Maverick Smith

 to secure recognition of the historic emblem of the county.
 The design is a banner of the arms

 attributed to Ralph (Ranulph) de Gael (de Guader), first Earl of Norfolk (1071-1075)

 The simple, bold design was widely known throughout the county, owing to its inclusion in the arms borne by the local county council,

-and consequent appearance across the territory on council vehicles, sites and projects.
+and their consequent appearance across the territory on council vehicles, sites and projects.

 The council arms were awarded in 1904, as celebrated on this postcard